sumin-Ma/GALAMOST/docs/forcefield-coulomb.rst

    :param ParticleSet group: The group of charged particles.
    :param float r_cut: The cut-off radius.

-   .. py:function:: setParams(string type0, string type1, float kappa)
+   .. py:function:: setParams(string typei, string typej, float kappa)

-      specifies the force parameters with kappa.
+      specifies the kappa per unique pair of particle types.

    .. py:function:: setParams(float kappa)

-      specifies the force parameters for all pairs of particle types with kappa.
+      specifies the kappa for all pairs of particle types.

    .. py:function:: setBeta(float beta)

-      specifies the force parameters all pairs of particle types with beta.
+      specifies the beta for all pairs of particle types.

    Example::